FrankUrbainsky/file-away/readme.txt

 Yeah, that's a weird bug with WordPress's auto-update process that occurs sometimes.
 To fix, just download the plugin manually and install it via FTP or something.

 == Changelog ==
+= 1.9.0.1 =
+* Fixed typo that was preventing the exclude attribute from working.
+I had revamped the exclusions system, and didn't catch the typo.
 = 1.9 =
 * Oh my God, oh my God, oh MY GOD
 * Now with in-table Audio Playback for your audio files.
 See shortcode generator info links and/or Tutorials tab for details.
 To activate Audio Playback in your tables, find "The Hymnal" at the bottom of the second column of the Directory Files/Sortable Data Table shortcode generator.